 Vernon Grace Trophy - Division One batting: Azhar Chunara 591 runs at 53.73.

 GD Wolfenden Trophy - Division One bowling: Simon Purdy 91wkts at 9.36.

-Purdy was a slow left arm spinner who peaked in the previous decade playing for Hanging Heaton winning all the top honours.
+Purdy, above, was a slow left arm spinner who peaked in the previous decade playing for Hanging Heaton winning all the top honours.

 Despite their strength it was not until the last weekend of the season that they clinched promotion with a six-wicket success at Hopton Mills.

 Hopton Mills were off to a good start but gradually the Liversedge bowlers ground them down with Jamie Hardcastle (2-40), Simon Purdy (3-47), Josh Tingle (3-37) and Steve Blackburn (1-19) restricting them to 158-9.

 After Chunara was dismissed without a run on the board, Alan Bentley (54*) and Blackburn (40) steadied the ship with a 74-run stand, as Liversedge reached 159-4.